ggrrll/hop_suiss_ada_project/6-data_analysis/README.md

 * [`exploratory_full_sport_dataset:`](exploratory_full_sport_dataset.ipynb)   exploratory statistics on the full dataset.
 We first study how participation to sport events evolves in time.
 After, we study how age and weather conditions might influence runner's performance.

-* [`complementary_lausanne:`](https://nbviewer.jupyter.org/github/ggrrll/hop_suisse_ada_project_public/blob/master/6-data_analysis/complementary_lausanne.ipynb) A short notebook where non-parametric tests for age/sex distribution for the Lausanne Marathon 2016 are implemented.
+* [`complementary_lausanne:`](https://nbviewer.jupyter.org/github/ggrrll/hop_suisse_ada_project_public/blob/master/6-data_analysis/complementary_lausanne.ipynb) A short notebook where non-parametric tests for age/sex distribution of the Lausanne Marathon 2016 are implemented.

 * [`geoanalysis:`](https://nbviewer.jupyter.org/github/ggrrll/hop_suisse_ada_project_public/blob/master/6-data_analysis/geoanalysis.ipynb) In this notebook we explore the possible links between statistical and geographical patterns in the time distribution for marathon runners.